 While SOLAS and other IMO conventions include provisions regarding the operation of ships in ice-infested waters, they are not specific to the polar regions.
 To supplement existing requirements, in December 2002, the IMO approved guidelines for ships operating in Arctic ice-covered waters.
 These were only recommendations for ships operating in the Arctic, not requirements.
 They apply to passenger and cargo ships of 500 gross tons or more engaged in international voyages.
 They do not apply to fishing vessels, military vessels, pleasure yachts, and smaller cargo ships.
 The guidelines are intended to improve safety and prevent pollution in the Arctic, and they include provisions on ship construction, ship equipment related to navigation, and crew training and ship operation.
 The guidelines recommend that ships carry fully enclosed lifeboats or carry tarpaulins to cover their lifeboats.
 They recommend that each crew include at least one ice navigator with documented evidence of having completed an ice navigation training program.
 The IMO is in the process of drafting mandatory requirements for ships operating in the Arctic.
-Arctic.
-They recommend that each crew include at least one ice navigator with documented evidence of having completed an ice navigation training program.
-The IMO is in the process of drafting mandatory requirements for ships operating in the Arctic.

 Nations can enforce additional requirements on ships arriving at their ports or sailing through their coastal waters.
 For instance, U.S. Coast Guard regulations largely follow IMO conventions but mandate additional requirements in some areas.
 U.S. coastal states can require ships calling at their ports to take additional safety and pollution prevention safeguards.
 Canada and Russia have additional pollution regulations for Arctic waters exceeding MARPOL.
 The U.S. Coast Guard is seeking agreement with Russia to establish a vessel traffic separation scheme for the Bering Strait between Alaska and Russia, which now experiences over 300 transits per year.
-85

-Oil, Gas, and Mineral Exploration86
+Oil, Gas, and Mineral Exploration